tmpim/casket-docs/docs/placeholders.md

 # Placeholders

-Some directives allow you to use placeholders in your Caddyfile to fill out a value differently for every request.
+Some directives allow you to use placeholders in your Casketfile to fill out a value differently for every request.
 For example, the value `{path}` would be replaced by the path portion of the request URL.
 These are also called replaceable values.